Sunrise in Yazd: A Desert Dream Come True

-The room was still dark when I opened my eyes for the third time.
-Fitful sleep on my first night anywhere was a given.
-My overnight stay in Yazd, however, was special.
-The chance to catch a sunrise in the desert for the first time beckoned and I wasn’t going to miss it.
+On my first night in Yazd, I didn’t mind the fitful sleep that usually plagues my travels.
+The chance to catch a sunrise in the desert for the first time beckoned and I wasn’t planning to snooze through it.
 I checked my phone; a few minutes remained before it was scheduled to wake me up.

 I slipped out of the warm embrace of my bed and threw a windbreaker over my pyjamas.
 Twilight had already begun, so finding the staircase that led to the rooftop was easy.
 Thankfully, the receptionist hadn’t locked the door too.
 I gave it a gentle push and it heralded the rush of crisp air with a metallic creak.

 Twilight over Yazd was a stunner